Tree Magic: Magical Properties of Trees, Celtic Ogham, and More

 Our Ancestors’ Tree Magic

 Do you have an undying love for trees?
 As a child, did you climb trees and spend hours playing in the forest?
-People in modern times spend 2/3 of their lifetime inside, which means most of the time they are away from nature.
+As a child, one of my favorite things was spending time among the trees.
+Gazing up into their highest branches, leaning against them as I read, and just enjoying their quiet energy.
+Sadly, people in modern times spend 2/3 of their lifetime inside, which means most of the time they are away from nature.
 They’re away from the trees.
 Trees not only provide us with shade and oxygen, they also provide food, medicine, therapy, and magic.
 Our ancient Celtic ancestors knew it.
 I believe our connection with trees is in our DNA and tree magic is reawakening within us.

 Celtic Tree Magic